amitsaha/echorand.me/content/posts/golang-templates.md

 ---
-title:  Examples of consuming data in Golang templates
+title:  Examples of consuming data in Go templates
 date: 2018-09-18
 categories:
--  golang
+-  go
 aliases:
 - /examples-of-consuming-data-in-golang-templates.html
 ---

-While working on creating a template file for a Golang project, I wanted to better understand how to work with data in Golang templates as available via the `html/template` package.
+While working on creating a template file for a Go project, I wanted to better understand how to work with data in Go templates as available via the `html/template` package.
 In this post, I discuss a few use cases that may arise.

 # Accessing a variable